It’s a bit of a nightmare when you catch yourself mid-sentence and realise you’re saying something you don’t actually believe.

 4. You’re under pressure.

 When put on the spot, you might say things you don’t mean just to provide an answer.
-This pressure could come from social situations, work environments, or even self-imposed expectations.
+The pressure could come from social situations, work environments, or even self-imposed expectations.
 The need to respond quickly can override your ability to formulate a thoughtful, genuine response, leading to statements that don’t accurately represent your views.

 5. You’re trying to fit in.